Mateorovere/Mateorovere/README.md

 - 👋 Hi, I’m @Mateorovere
 - 👀 I’m interested in Artificial intelligence (student of Tecnicatura Universitaria en Inteligencia Artificial at UNR)
-- 🌱 I’m currently learning Advanced Python,SQL and Data Science
+- 🌱 I’m currently learning Tensorflow, Deep Learning and advanced SQL
 - 💞️ I’m looking forward to collaborate on Real Life projects and to gain more knowledge about AI
-- 📫 How to reach me : https://www.linkedin.com/in/mateo-rovere/ and roveremateo@gmail.com
+- 📫 How to reach me : https://www.linkedin.com/in/mateo-rovere and roveremateo@gmail.com

 <!---
 Mateorovere/Mateorovere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.